RaulPPelaez/UAMMD/docs/InputFile.rst

    }

-   //Finally you can check if the option not only exists but has the correct number/type of arguments if(!(inputFile.getOption("someOption")>>anInt>>aFloat>>aString)){
+   //Finally you can check if the option not only exists but has the correct number/type of arguments int anInt;
+   float aFloat;
+   std::string aString;
+   if(!(inputFile.getOption("someOption")>>anInt>>aFloat>>aString)){
       cerr<<"Some parameter missing in the option!"<<endl;
    }

-getOption will return an `std::istringstream <http://www.cplusplus.com/reference/sstream/stringstream/>`_, so you can work with its output as such.
+.. note:: getOption will return an `std::istringstream <http://www.cplusplus.com/reference/sstream/stringstream/>`_, so you can work with its output as such.